Jacqueline Livingston: Life and career

 Livingston viewed her work as a means to change prescriptive notions about women's sexuality and women's artistic production, not as a vehicle to transcend an unalterable material world.

 Discussing child rearing, Livingston states that:

 Wilhelm Reich's book The Mass Psychology of Fascism influenced my thinking about child rearing.
 According to Reich, being raised in sexual freedom (i.e. masturbation is healthy, premarital sex and sex education are a person's human right) is the first step in structuring personalities who will not follow authority.

 Although never formally charged, Livingston became one of the first targets of the newly created child pornography legislation that took effect in the late seventies.
 She was threatened with prosecution under child pornography laws, and was investigated by the U.S. Department of Social Services for alleged child abuse, after the American Society for the Prevention of Cruelty to Children charged her with producing child pornography.
 By 1980, however, the charges were dropped.

-In 1982 Livingston opened a gallery in SoHo in New York City, which was kept under surveillance by the FBI.
+In mid-1982 Livingston and Leo Brissette opened a gallery in SoHo in New York City as a one-year project, which was kept under surveillance by the FBI.

 Between 1980 and 1985, she was part of a lengthy class-action lawsuit (Zahorik vs. Cornell University) against Cornell, alleging sex-based employment discrimination.
 In 1985, Livingston, writing in the Cornell Daily Sun, claimed that the dean had warned the chief plaintiff, Donna Zahorik, not to pursue litigation because the university would "destroy her emotionally and financially."
 After five years of litigation and the expense of $2.5 million in legal fees by the university, the suit was settled out of court for a derisory sum.
 Livingston later stated that the members of the class action suit were embarrassed to have her as one of the litigants and told her to "stop photographing nudes."

 In 2009 she has her last exhibition in National Museum in Gdansk (Poland) titled "Family Album.
 Spaces of Intimacy".

 Livingston was diagnosed with breast cancer in 1992 and was subsequently involved with organizing a breast cancer support group called the Ithaca Breast Cancer Alliance.

 She died in Ithaca, New York.